OUR COMMITMENT TO DIVERSITY

 A faculty in-service training was held in August 2017 to discuss how to better support students.

 Next steps for the committee:

-- Complete Campus Climate Survey for students, and analyze results in spring/summer 2017
+Complete Campus Climate Survey for faculty and staff, and analyze results in spring/summer 2018

 Other commitments made by the College:

-- Moore is committed to participating in the Association of Independent Colleges of Art and Design (AICAD) Post-Graduate Teaching Fellow Program for 2017-2018.
+Moore participated in the Association of Independent Colleges of Art and Design (AICAD) Post-Graduate Teaching Fellow Program for 2017-2018.
 The Post-Graduate Teaching Fellowship provides professional practice opportunities to high-achieving graduate alumni.
 AICAD and Moore are committed to this program, as it contributes to the goal of increasing the racial and ethnic diversity of our faculty, and creates a climate that recognizes and values diversity as central to excellence.
 Preference will be given to applicants who contribute to the goal of increasing the racial and ethnic diversity of AICAD faculty.
 Click here for more information

 For more information, or to get involved, contact one of the following Faculty/Staff Committee members: